ChubiMoses/raiser-ink-contract/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.

-## License

-This project is licensed under the [MIT License](LICENSE.md).

 ## Contact

-If you have any questions, feel free to reach out to us at [your contact information].
+If you have any questions, feel free to reach out to me at chubiguit@gmail.com.